-4.15 Holidays
+4.15Holidays

-The following shall constitute the official holidays: New Year's Day, Dr. Martin Luther King Jr.'s Birthday, Memorial Day, Independence Day, Victory Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving Day, Christmas Day and any day on which a general election of state officers is held.
+The following shall constitute the official holidays: New Year's Day, Dr. Martin Luther King Jr.'s Birthday, Memorial Day, Juneteenth, Independence Day, Victory Day, Labor Day, Columbus Day, Veterans Day, Thanksgiving Day, Christmas Day and any day on which a general election of state officers is held.

-4.16 Tuition Waiver
+4.16Tuition Waiver

-Tuition waiver is applicable to full-time non-classified employees of the Board of Education, according to the following, unless specifically designated otherwise in a collective bargaining agreement: waiver of fees shall be limited strictly to tuition.
+Tuition waiver is applicable only to full-time non-classified employees ("eligible employees") of the Council on Postsecondary Education, unless specifically designated otherwise in a collective bargaining agreement.
+Waiver of fees shall be limited strictly to tuition.
 The individual must pay all other fees, book, supplies, travel, and other expenses.

-Tuition or course charges for institutions under the jurisdiction of the Board of Education may be waived for eligible employees.
-This waiver applies to the employee's spouse or domestic partner, as defined in RIGL §36-12-1, and legal (as defined by IRS regulations) dependents who are pursuing courses in a regular study program for credit at the first baccalaureate level only.
-In the event of an employee's death, the tuition waiver benefit shall be provided for those spouses or domestic partners, as defined in RIGL §36-12-1, and legal dependents who have been accepted or are enrolled at the time of such death and who maintain continuous enrollment.
+Tuition waiver only applies to institutions under the jurisdiction of the Council on Postsecondary Education.
+This waiver applies to the employee's spouse or domestic partner, as defined in RIGL § 36-12-1, and dependent children, as defined below, who are pursuing courses in a regular study program for credit at the first baccalaureate level only.
+This limitation of eligibility (pursuing courses in a regular study program for credit at the first baccalaureate level only) shall not apply to the employee.

+In the event of an employee's death, the tuition waiver benefit shall be provided for those spouses or domestic partners, as defined in RIGL §36-12-1, and dependent children, as defined below, who have been accepted or are enrolled at the time of such death and who maintain continuous enrollment.